otrv4/otrv4/otrv4.md

 tag specified that does not equal their own, should discard the message and optionally warn the user.
-The exception here is the Identity Message where the receiver's instance tag may be 0, indicating that no particular instance is specified, and the Prekey Message that does not include this field.
+The exception here is the Identity Message where the receiver's instance tag may be 0, indicating that no particular instance is specified, and the Prekey Ensemble, whose values do not include this field.

 #### User requests to start an OTR Conversation